Peanut vs Walnut - Health impact and Nutrition Comparison

 Both of these nuts are equal in vitamin B2.

 In this category, it is almost a tie.
-Both of the nuts are equal in calcium, magnesium, zinc, and phosphorus.
-Although walnuts contain less sodium than peanuts.
+Both nuts are equal in calcium, magnesium, zinc, and phosphorus.
+However, walnuts contain less sodium than peanuts.

 Peanuts contain a higher level of iron and potassium, while walnuts are richer in copper.